 I’ve had good results using Acupressure points for relieving asthma.
 I conducted an unpublished preliminary research study, which found that four out of five adult asthmatics tested had a 20 percent increase in their vital lung capacity immediately after receiving 20 minutes of Acupressure.
-The study used high tech equipment at Oakland Children’s Hospital Pulmonary Department.
+This was a good result after only a single Acupressure treatment.
+The study used high-tech equipment at the Oakland Children’s Hospital Pulmonary Department in California.

-It only takes common sense to understand the location of the most effective Acupressure points for asthma.
-On an Acupressure or Acupuncture chart, look for the Lung 1 (Lu 1) points on both sides of the upper chest.
-These points are for relieving asthmatic symptoms such as difficulty breathing, chest congestion, chest tightness, and wheezing.
+A Key Chest Point for Asthma Relief It only takes common sense to understand the location of the most effective Acupressure points for asthma — they’re on the chest.
+On an Acupressure chart, look for the Lung 1 (Lu 1) points on both sides of the upper chest.
+These points are helpful for relieving asthmatic symptoms such as difficulty breathing, chest congestion, chest tightness, and wheezing.